-On the surface, one may conclude that both processes are one and the same.
+On the surface, one may conclude that there is no need to discuss financial reporting vs analytics, both processes are one and the same.
 You use data supplied by your accounting system and perhaps also your budgeting and forecasting software to produce financial reports.
 These reports are then given to management to review or perhaps used to satisfy external reporting requirements, e.g. government, banking institution and shareholder compliance.

 The Differences: Financial Reporting vs. Financial Analytics

 What is financial reporting?

 Financial reporting, such as at period end (month, quarter, year), is a process where consolidated or non-consolidated data is used to construct statements required for management or legal review and distribution to shareholders, government entities (e.g., SEC) or lenders and other persons who have a need to receive this information.

 The data is extracted from the ERP or accounting GL and is either used with a built-in report writer or exported to an external tool, such as a spreadsheet (not a good or reliable choice but used by many companies).
 The final reports and statements are constructed, reviewed, edited, formatted and finally published and distributed.
 No company can escape producing financial statements and other compliance reports, but the distribution of these reports greatly varies from organization to organization.